 Our accident attorneys have helped many families like yours.
 Attorneys Fred Pritzker and Eric Hageman recently won $6 million for a family in a case where the vehicle that caused the accident experienced an equipment failure.
 Contact Fred and Eric to find out how they can help you and your family.
-You will not have to pay our law firm anything unless we win your case.
+You will not have to pay our law firm anything unless you win.

-If you hire a truck accident lawyer at our law firm to represent you, we will immediately do our own investigation of the accident to gather evidence needed to win your case:
+If you hire a truck accident lawyer at our law firm, Pritzker Hageman, P.A., to represent you, we will immediately do our own investigation of the accident to gather evidence needed to win your case.

 For many of our clients, the money is secondary.
 What they want is to know the truth and to hold all responsible parties accountable for the death of their loved one.
 Our law firm has the experience, skill and money to do that.

-When your loved one is killed by a commercial vehicle, you have wrongful death claims against all parties legally responsible (“liable”) for the accident.
+When your loved one is killed by a commercial vehicle, you have a wrongful death attorney can help you file lawsuits against all parties legally responsible for the accident.
 This can include the trucker, his or her employer, the owner of the cab and trailer, the owner of the freight, a maintenance company, a manufacturer of a defective vehicle part, a bar that served alcohol to a truck driver, and others.

 These claims involve specific laws that outline the procedures a family must go through to file the claims and recover on them.
 In most states, a trustee (or the equivalent) is appointed by the court.
 This trustee acts on behalf of the family.
 Our lawyers work with the trustee and family members to win the case.